Your best friend is taking interior design classes and offered to draw up the plans.

 - Changing your mind can be expensive – especially when it comes to fixtures that have been ordered and installed.
-Take the time you need to see the fixtures in a kitchen showroom to get the right products and compare before you buy.
+Take the time you need to see the fixtures in a kitchen showroom to get the right products and compare them before you buy them.

 Considering a kitchen remodel?
 Let the experts at Agentis help guide your project to a successful finish!